top of page

 To download the application form click here.
 Completed application forms , together with any relevant supporting documents should be emailed to the Club at winchcomberotaryclub@gmail.com

-The Rotary Club has again supported Sue Ryder Leckhampton Court Hospice with the purchase of specialist equipment.
+The Rotary Club has once again supported Sue Ryder Leckhampton Court Hospice with the purchase of specialist equipment.

 Recent charitable donations include: